MicrosoftDocs/azure-docs/articles/azure-arc/data/create-postgresql-hyperscale-server-group.md

 ms.topic: how-to
 ---

-# Create an Azure Arc-enabled PostgreSQL Hyperscale server group
+# Create an Azure Arc—enabled PostgreSQL Hyperscale server group

 This document describes the steps to create a PostgreSQL Hyperscale server group on Azure Arc.